Twin Murders: The Silence of the White City Ending, Explained

 One of these flashbacks reveals a red-haired boy being bullied by two rich kids (the twins) who mercilessly beat him up at their mother’s funeral.
 There is another scene in which Ayala’s father takes a look at the picture of the twins’ mother and recalls that she was once the talk of the town for being pregnant with the child of another man.
 Somewhere later in the film, there is another flashback that reveals the same woman giving birth to a child.
 But this child is later taken away from her and is replaced with two twin boys.
 Following all of this, there is a scene where Mario can be seen coloring his hair red.

-Putting all of these pieces of puzzles together, one would assume that Mario was actually the red-haired kid who, because of his abandonment as a child, committed these crimes.
+Putting all of these pieces of the puzzle together, one would assume that Mario was actually the red-haired kid who, because of his abandonment as a child, committed these crimes.
 However, there’s a little bit more to it than that.
 There’s another flashback in which the same redhead kid can be seen being confronted by his father.
 His father calls him a bastard child and then beats him up.
 Out of anger, the kid later poisons his entire family with yew leaves and then sets the whole house on fire.
-When Ayala begins to find links between this boy and the case, he learns that his name was Nancho.
+When Ayala begins to find links between this boy and the case, he learns that his name is Nacho.

 When he sets out to find out more about Nancho’s past, he discovers that the boy had died in a fire caused by a spark from his lamp.
 Along with this, he also finds an old photo album in which Nancho can be seen with Mario.
-Turns out that Mario was his roommate in college and they were both close friends.
-Thus, Mario was committing all these murders just to seek revenge for his friend Nancho.
+It turns out that Mario was his roommate in college, and they were close friends.
+Thus, Mario commits all these murders just to seek revenge for his friend Nacho.
 Nacho was the child who was replaced at the hospital with the twins and he was the kid who later confronted the twins at the funeral by telling them that he was the real child of their dead mother.

 So here’s what actually happened: all this while, the real Mario did not exist at all.
-Going back to the scene where Ayala finds an album of Nancho and Mario’s pictures, in the last set of photos, Nancho almost begins to look just like Mario.
-So being the psychopath that he is, he eventually ended up taking over Mario’s life completely by first killing him and then taking over his identity.
+Going back to the scene where Ayala finds an album of Nancho and Mario’s pictures, Nancho almost begins to look just like Mario in the last set of photos.
+So, being the psychopath that he is, he eventually ends up taking over Mario’s life completely by first killing him and then taking over his identity.
 This also explains the scene where he can be seen coloring his red hair black.
 So it wasn’t Mario who was committing all the murders, but it was Nancho with Mario’s identity.

-He recalls the old tale of Adam and Eve who were banished from Eden after they tried to get their hands on the abandoned fruit.
-The man also tells them the garden of Eden that surrounded Adam and Even, had sunflowers in it.
+He recalls the old tale of Adam and Eve, who were banished from Eden after they tried to get their hands on the abandoned fruit.
+The man also tells them that the garden of Eden that surrounded Adam and Eve had sunflowers in it.
 Ayala also spots images of bees inscribed on the walls and when he asks the man about it, he tells him that the bees were messengers between us and the land of the dead.
-And finally, the man at the church also tells Ayala that most would recall that Adam and Eve attempted to eat the abandoned fruit from the tree of knowledge which is usually portrayed as an apple tree.
+Finally, the man at the church also tells Ayala that most would recall that Adam and Eve attempted to eat the abandoned fruit from the tree of knowledge, which is usually portrayed as an apple tree.
 But he personally believes that it was a yew tree since its leaves are poisonous.

 This further explains all of Mario’s murders.
 The Carlina leaves that surrounded the dead bodies were a representation of the garden of Eden and the paired dead bodies of the young boys and girls were a representation of Adam and Eve.
 The use of bees also becomes quite obvious here and also, the yew leaves that were previously used for the murder and also for framing Tasio are clearly a representation of the tree of knowledge in the ancient story.